f5devcentral/f5-agility-labs-dns/docs/class1/module2/lab4.rst

 A TCP profile is associated with a listener.

-.. note:: **It is required to complete the following task on both gtm1.site1 and gtm1.site2**
+.. note:: **It is required to complete the following task on both dns.sitea and dns.siteb**

 Navigate to: **DNS  ››  Delivery : Profiles : Protocol : TCP**